Shahadyba/8WeekSQLChallenge/README.md

 # 8WeekSQLChallenge
-This repository contains solutions to the SQL challenges from the 8 Week SQL Challenge hosted on the Data With Danny website.
+This repository contains solutions to the SQL challenges from the 8 Week SQL Challenge hosted on the [Data With Danny](https://8weeksqlchallenge.com/getting-started/).
 The challenges aim to enhance SQL skills through practical case studies covering various domains such as marketing analytics, health analytics, financial markets, and more.

 ## Case Studies